davidyshin/starfall/README.md

 ## Controls

-- Left and Right Arrows to move
+- ← and → to Move
-- Z to shoot
+- Z to Shoot
-- P to pause
+- P to Pause